 Under this framework Reporting Financial Institutions were required to commence the due diligence procedures in relation to New Accounts from 1 January 2016.
-With respect to Preexisting Accounts, Reporting Financial Institutions were required to complete the due diligence procedures on High Value Individual Accounts by 31 December 2016 and Lower Value Individual Accounts and on Entity Accounts by 31 December 2017.
+With respect to Preexisting Accounts, Reporting Financial Institutions were required to complete the due diligence procedures on High Value Individual Accounts by 31 December 2016 and on Lower Value Individual Accounts and Entity Accounts by 30 June 2017.

-Following the initial Global Forum peer review, Guernsey amended its legislative framework to address issues identified, effective from 12 May 2020.
+Following the initial Global Forum peer review, India amended its legislative framework to address issues identified, effective from 30 July 2020.

-With respect to the exchange of information under the AEOI Standard, Guernsey:

-- has the Convention on Mutual Administrative Assistance in Tax Matters in place1 and activated the associated CRS Multilateral Competent Authority Agreement in time for exchanges in 2017; and - put in place nine bilateral agreements.2
+With respect to the exchange of information under the AEOI Standard, India is a Party to the Convention on Mutual Administrative Assistance in Tax Matters and activated the associated CRS Multilateral Competent Authority Agreement in time for exchanges in 2017.